Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

-What Games Are like Apex Legends?
+What Games Are Like Apex Legends?

-Fast, fluid, and seamless - I never thought I would use these words to describe a battle royale shooter, but here we are.
+Fast, fluid, and seamless—I never thought I would use these words to describe a battle royale shooter, but here we are.
 Apex Legends, published by EA and developed by Respawn Entertainment, has been nothing short of spectacular.
 Unlike other games of this genre, this shooter was polished from day one, leaving very little to complain about.

 With the rise in popularity of Apex Legends, it's interesting to see where the game draws its inspirations and similarities.
 So, here are 15 games that are like Apex Legends.

-Games Similar to Apex Legends
+16 Games Like Apex Legends

 - Player Unknowns Battlegrounds